 How can you get data?

 - Collecting email: The statistics of email is staggering.
 Over 74 trillion emails are sent every year.
-2017 showed 1.8million more emails sent than 2016.
+2017 showed 1.8 million more emails sent compared to 2016.
 It is estimated that the number of active emails worldwide is 5.59bllion.
-According to MailChimp, arguably the largest email platform revealed that open rate for the travel industry is 20.69% and click through rate is 2.17%.
+According to MailChimp, arguably the largest email platform, the open rate for the travel industry is 20.69%, and the click-through rate is 2.17%.
 This is a very impressive number as Facebook, the largest social media network has an average of 0.17% across all industries.

 You can get email addresses on your website by using several services like MailChimp, Aweber, and much more.
-Another way is including this information in your customer biodata form.
+Another way is to include this information in your customer biodata form.

 First, you need to understand that every social media network works differently from the other.
-For instance, Instagram is a highly image-driven and Twitter is content driven, with a maximum of 280 characters.
+For instance, Instagram is highly image-driven and Twitter is content-driven, with a maximum of 280 characters.
 You need to understand the dynamics of each platform.

 It is also very important that you post content that is engaging on any social platform you may choose to use or master.
 For Instagram, ensure your images are high quality.

 - Phone number: This can be effortlessly termed the easiest to get from your customer.
 You get this information by asking your customer.
-People give their phone number more easily.
-However, the challenge with this method is that people can easily misplace their phone or simply ignore your call.
+People give their phone numbers more easily.
+However, the challenge with this method is that people can easily misplace their phones or simply ignore your call.
 Even if they pick the call some may be too busy to talk at that moment.

 You should include questions about your services.
 Most times surveys are kept confidential, however, they provide great information about customer satisfaction and can point you in the direction of what needs to be improved on.

-How is data processing a great help to tour and guide industry?
+How is data processing a great help to the tour and guide industry?

 The value that data processing adds to you the entrepreneur in the tour and guide industry is enormous.
 You need to know the areas and ways in which data processing is a great help to you the business owner or investor and the tourism industry at large.

-- Security: Dong Jim et al revealed that security is the second most factor important on travellers’ mind.
+- Security: Dong Jim et al revealed that security is the second most factor important in travelers’ minds.
 People want to be sure they are safe from danger.
-Danger can be in the form of diseases, crime, civil unrest or terrorism.
-No one wants to go to a place where they can be hurt, diseased or mugged.
+Danger can be in the form of diseases, crime, civil unrest, or terrorism.
+No one wants to go to a place where they can be hurt, diseased, or mugged.
 It is therefore important you stress how safe your business environment and community is to your customer.
-Data processing help you to have an interaction with your customers that your business environment is safe.
+Data processing helps you to have an interaction with your customers that your business environment is safe.

 - Personalized experience: Data processing gives you the ability to be able to create experiences unique to just one person.
 When you engage with your customers, you can understand their pain points and provide services that can solve their exclusive problems.
 This is one of the beauties of data analytics.

 - Build and strengthen relationships: This gives information on how best to keep in touch with your customer.
-Some people prefer to talk on the phone, some social media and some email.
+Some people prefer to talk on the phone, some social media, and some email.
 You need to know each person’s preference.
-Contacting them on their most preferred way reduces resistance and makes them more responsive and open to a relationship with you.
-Do not forget to get in touch with travellers, keep the relationship with them alive.
+Contacting them in their most preferred way reduces resistance and makes them more responsive and open to a relationship with you.
+Do not forget to get in touch with travelers, keep the relationship with them alive.
 When they visit your state, you’d be very sure that they’d come around.

 - Improve product/services: Data processing gives you great insight into which feature of your service is lacking.
 From your customer feedback, you can understand which feature of your product or service benefits them the most and you can improve on that to make it even better.